Tonsillitis is a common infection of the tonsils.

 Doctors may also inspect the exterior of the throat for signs of enlarged lymph glands and a rash that sometimes occurs.

-The doctor may also take a swab of the infected area for closer inspection by a laboratory, to determine whether the cause of the infection is viral or bacterial.
+The doctor might take a swab of the infected area for closer inspection.
+Using this technique, they can determine whether the cause of the infection is viral or bacterial.